Your Mental Health Matters.

 Accessible Therapy

-Finding credible help that is easy to access can be hard.
+Finding easily accessible and credible help can be hard.
 That’s why I specialize in virtual therapy.
-So, whether you log on from home, while on a walk, or during a break from work, you can quickly get the support you need.
+Whether you log on from home, while on a walk, or during a break from work, you can comfortably and effortlessly access the support you need.

 My Mission

 Anxiety can wreak havoc on your life.
 It can make simple tasks hard, decision- making unmanageable, and relaxing and enjoying life seem impossible.
-See if you have extreme forms of stress that are negatively impacting you by talking with a therapist.
-Discover the root causes of your distress and explore ways to manage these emotions so you can live happily and freely.
+If you have extreme forms of stress that are negatively impacting your life, maybe its time to talk with a therapist to learn how to navigate this struggle and gain back control over your feelings.
+Discover the root causes of your distress and explore ways to manage these thoughts and emotions so you can live more happily and freely.

-Depression can sneak up on you without your awareness and it can be dark, scary, and lonely.
-Depression also includes extreme fatigue and tiredness, and loss of motivation or interest in things you have always cared about.
+Depression can sneak up on you out of nowhere and it can be a dark, scary, and lonely place.
+Depression comes in many shapes and forms.
+It can feel like extreme fatigue and tiredness, a loss of motivation or loss of interest in things you typically care about, it can also feel like frustration or apathy (its not always just sadness).
 Talking with someone can help you understand what you are feeling and why.
-In therapy you can also learn tools to help support your mood and fight depression.
+In therapy you can also learn tools to help support your mood and fight waves of depression.

-Grief is deep sorrow from loss.
-Loss can be the result of someone’s passing, the ending of a relationship, denial of a career, and more.
-Trauma can also elicit grief, making grief very complicated and heavy.
-Grief makes many people uncomfortable, therefore, those experiencing it often feel lonely and shunned.
-Grief is a natural and universal response to loss.
-Spending time sharing about your losses and learning how to express your grief is instrumental for your mental wellbeing.
+Grief is hard to put into words and even harder to know how to navigate.
+It is deep sorrow from a significant loss.
+Loss can be the result of someone’s passing, the ending of a relationship, the denial of a career, the ending of a certain life-plan, damaged valuables, and more.
+Trauma also elicits grief, making grief even more complicated and heavy.
+People tend to feel uncomfortable in regards to grief many fall short in knowing how to support those who are grieving, which leaves the bereaved feeling isolated, lonely, and shunned.
+Grief is a natural and universal response to loss and taking time to accept this reality and learning how to express your grief and deal with your loss is instrumental for your health and mental wellbeing.

 Healthy Habits